 The current plan is to install three 25W lasers in the existing Keck II LE.
-If this is unattainable, an auxiliary location may be needed to host one of the three lasers.
+If this is not possible due to the size of the lasers or any other reason, an auxiliary location may be needed to host one of the three lasers.
 This laser can be placed at the RBC location as mentioned earlier.
 In the case of the LRD, the output beam from this third laser can go directly in the +Z direction of the telescope to join the existing BTO path.
 This design will allow the additional beams if necessary without significant changes to the design.
 In the case of the SRD, laser(s) at the RBC can propagate through an identical SRD on the -Y sector of the telescope and join the laser beams coming from the LE at the secondary socket.
 In both cases, the two sets of beams will be combined into a single pattern in a passive box on the top ring.
 Since each laser will have its own flexure control system consisting of a steering mirror in the laser enclosure and position sensors at the BGS, the laser pattern at the BGS will be maintained without the use of active mirrors in the BTO.